in ,

 • Strong sun can cause tan patches on Plectranthus leaves; move the plant out of direct sunlight.

-Plectranthus Propagation
+Plectranthus propagation

 • Root new plants from young stem cuttings.